ascholerChemeketa/cs160Reader/_sources/CSPTeasers/computeImages.rst

 In Python, images are another example of an **object**.
 To work with them, we will make use of another **library**, this one called ``image``.
-That library will allow us to make an ``Image`` that holds the data from an image and an ``ImageWin`` which draws that image to the screen after we have modified the data.
+That library will allow us to make an ``Image`` that holds the data from an image and an ``ImageWin`` where we can draw the image to.

 The lines that are important are under the comments (lines that start with a ``#``).
 Press the
 |runbutton| button to run the program and show the changed image.
 Please note that processing